 The safe operation and regulation of electrical grids requires a large number of grid sensors to monitor voltage and current at key grid nodes.
-High voltage and current are sensed through instrument transformers, high accuracy electrical devices, which scale the grid voltage and current to fit the input levels of measuring instruments and secondary control circuitry - with the advantage of ensuring their galvanic isolation.
-The primary winding of the transformer is connected to the high voltage or high current circuit, and the measuring instrument is connected to the secondary circuit.
-Most instrument transformers are inductive, wire-wound transformers using an electromagnetic principle, but capacitor voltage transformers use a capacitor potential divider for operation at higher voltages.
+High voltage and current are sensed through instrument transformers, high-accuracy electrical devices, which scale the grid voltage and current to fit the input levels of measuring instruments and secondary control circuitry - with the additional advantage of ensuring their galvanic isolation.
+The primary winding of the transformer is connected to the high-voltage or high-current circuit, and the measuring instrument is connected to the secondary circuit.
+Most instrument transformers are inductive, wire-wound transformers using an electromagnetic principle, but capacitive voltage transformers use a capacitor potential divider for operation at higher voltages.

 Traditionally, traceability for instrument transformers is established for pure sine waves and at 50 Hz only.
 The presence of harmonics can impact the measurement accuracy of an instrument transformer, but this effect is not taken into account by the traditional calibration carried out at power frequency only.
-The limited measurement bandwidth and the lack of traceability for frequencies other than 50 Hz limits the possibility to analysing harmonic signals and interferences.
+The limited measurement bandwidth and the lack of traceability for frequencies other than 50 Hz limits the possibility to analysing harmonic signals and interferences (power quality, see § 4.2).
 The limited bandwidth also impacts the possibility to measure transient over-voltages.
 Instrument transformers could also be used in association with the injection of traveling waves for fault location or protection or in conjunction with PMUs.

-Other wideband low power output passive or electronic instrument transformers, which operate on different principles such as Rogowski coils and dividers, are now commercially available.
-Instrument transformers based on magneto-optical or electro-optical effects in an optical fibre offer significant advantages over inductive and capacitor instrument transformers.
+Other wideband low-power-output passive or electronic instrument transformers, which operate on different principles such as Rogowski coils and dividers, are now commercially available.
+Instrument transformers based on magneto-optical or electro-optical effects of an optical fibre offer significant advantages over inductive and capacitor instrument transformers.
 Their bandwidth is much larger and their size is considerably smaller.
 Since the optical fibre is an electrical insulator, they are inherently decoupled from the power lines and almost immune to electromagnetic interference.
-They could support the instrumentation of high-voltage power lines for the application of dynamic line rating, monitoring and modelling.
-Electronic instrument transformers permit the recording of a large number of dynamic parameters and they are usually fitted with digital outputs compliant with IEC 61850 and other standards, making them compatible with digital substations (see chapter 4.4 Digital substations).
+They could support the instrumentation of high-voltage power lines for the application of dynamic line rating, monitoring, and modelling.
+Electronic instrument transformers permit the recording of a large number of dynamic parameters and they are usually fitted with digital outputs compliant with IEC 61850 and other standards, making them compatible with digital substations (see § 4.3).
+However, the metrology infrastructure for calibration and evaluation of (optical) electronic instrument transformers is currently incomplete.

-4.4.1 Some measurement challenges in instrument transformers and sensors
+4.4.1 Measurement challenges - Instrument transformers and sensors

-Extension of traceability beyond 50 Hz with characterisation of the frequency response for PQ monitoring and inertia (RoCoF) measurement at MV and LV

-- Onsite calibration of ITs under real operating conditions for metering purposes - Transient over-voltage measurements - Application of instrument transformers in association with traveling waves for fault location or protection - Application of instrument transformers for PMU measurements - Development of calibrators for new generation instrument transformers based on magneto-optical or electro-optical effects - Development of instrumentation for high-voltage power lines
+- Extension of traceability at frequencies other than power frequency with characterisation of the frequency response for PQ monitoring and inertia (ROCOF) measurement - On-site calibration of instrument transformers under real operating conditions for metering and monitoring purposes - · Assessment of instrument transformer accuracy performance in transient over-voltage measurements - · Application of instrument transformers in fault location and protection by injection of traveling waves - · Application of instrument transformers to measurements performed by PMUs with extended functionality - Development of calibrators for new generation instrument transformers based on magneto-optical or electro-optical effects - Qualified improved instrumentation for high-voltage transmission and distribution power lines - Wideband calibration of electronic instrument transformers and low power instrument transformers with digital output